 Myriam has substantial experience with litigation funding agreements, including in acting for claimants whose claims are funded by a litigation funder and in advising litigation funders regarding the risk profile associated with prospective funded claims.
 She also regularly advises clients on matters involving compliance with Canadian economic sanctions.

 Myriam is active in teaching advocacy skills.
-She has participated as a faculty member for the Foundation for International Advocacy (FIAA)'s Workshop on Questioning Fact Witnesses in International Arbitration delivered in Bogotá, Colombia and in Geneva, Switzerland.
+She has participated as a faculty member for the Foundation for International Advocacy (FIAA)'s Workshop on Questioning Fact Witnesses in International Arbitration delivered in Bogotá, Colombia, in Geneva, Switzerland and in Paris, France.
 She has also participated as an advocacy skills adviser for the Law Practice Program at Ryerson University, and co-leads Torys' internal advocacy training programs.
 Myriam has completed several advanced advocacy courses, including FIAA's Workshop on Questioning Expert Witnesses in International Arbitration held at the Geneva Graduate Institute, as well as the Osgoode Hall Intensive Trial Advocacy Workshop.

 Myriam is a native speaker of both English and French, is fluent in Spanish, has a limited working proficiency in Portuguese and Italian, and basic proficiency in Mandarin Chinese.